COVID-19 Employee Emergency Fund

 UW employees who meet the following criteria are eligible for the UW COVID-19 Employee Emergency Fund:

-- Currently employed by UW in a Public Employees Benefits Board (PEBB) benefits-eligible position of .5 FTE or greater.
+- Currently employed by UW in a Public Employees Benefits Board (PEBB) benefits-eligible position.
 Individuals who are furloughed due to COVID-19 remain UW employees.

 - Continuous service at the UW of six (6) months or longer.

 - Current total base salary is less than $75,000.